magro-ga/bowling_game/README.md

 ### Bowling Rules Implemented
 - A game consists of 10 frames, each with up to two rolls unless a strike occurs.
-- A strike ('X') means 10 pins knocked down on the first roll.
+- A strike means 10 pins knocked down on the first roll.
-- A spare ('/') means 10 pins knocked down over two rolls in a frame.
+- A spare means 10 pins knocked down over two rolls in a frame.
 - The 10th frame can have up to three rolls if a strike or spare is rolled.

 ## Design Pattern